 In addition, the natural imperfections in the wood allowed me to create resin inlays and other unique resin ocean wave effects.

-Ocean Resin Art on Wood Tutorial
+Resin Ocean Art Tutorial

 Follow the step by step instruction below and start making your ocean resin art today!

-1 – How to Make a Large Epoxy Mold
+Make a Large Epoxy Mold

 As I mentioned previously, the dimensions of this large resin wood art are 60″ x 36″ x 1.25″ (L x W x Thickness).